Kryptono/API/README.md

-# Public Rest API for Kryptono Exchange (2018-06-07)
+# Public Rest API for Kryptono Exchange (June 7, 2018)
 # General API Information
 * The base endpoint is: **https://kryptono.exchange/k/api/**
 * All endpoints return either a JSON object or array.
 * Data is returned in **descending** order.
 Newest first, oldest last.
 * All time and timestamp related fields are in milliseconds.
+* The limit for number of requests per minute is 100
 * HTTP `404` return codes is used for data not found.
 * HTTP `400` return codes is used for invalid data.
-* HTTP `406` return codes is used for not acceptable data.
+* HTTP `406` return codes is used for not acceptable data or the api key already reach maximum number of requests per minute.
 * HTTP `500` return codes is used for invalid format request or wrong from server's side.
 * Any endpoint can retun an ERROR; the error payload is as follows:
 ```javascript